datafoodconsortium/fake-auth-server-php/README.md

 Authorization App
 =================

-This app is a fake authentication layer for Data Food Consortium
+This app is a fake authentication layer for the [Data Food Consortium prototype](https://github.com/datafoodconsortium/dfc-prototype.github.io).

 What's inside ?
 ---------------